 After this transition period, we will no longer invest in gas-based power generation and review the relevance of the transition criteria for distributed energy solutions.
 Furthermore, we will actively support the development of the technological solutions that are necessary to complete the transition to a low-carbon system.

-This Position Statement is an integral part of the FMO Sustainability Policy Universe and it is complementary to our Position Statement on Coal Power Generation and Coal Mining which was published in 2016.
+This Position Statement is an integral part of the FMO Sustainability Policy Universe.

 In the last quarter of 2020, we conducted a public consultation round and organized consultation sessions with targeted stakeholders.
 We received written contributions from—among others—NGOs, business and industry associations, and academia.
 The consultation sessions were attended by 19 different organizations, including NGOs, banks and the Dutch government.

 The input and feedback received helped us to further refine the Position Statement.
 Moreover, it led to new insights and constructive discussions to further our Climate Action Agenda.
 In our Consultation Report you can find a summary of the main elements of the feedback received during the stakeholder consultation and FMO’s findings on, and response to, this feedback.